znckco/nestjs-unilog/readme.md

 ## Description

-Unilog is request context logger for NestJS which support typeorm too.
+Unilog is request context logger for NestJS.

 ## Installation